Vence Tourism Gems: The Post Impressionism Trail

 Although small in size, it is beautiful and very interesting.
 It contains a 5th century sarcophagus, collections of painted wooden statues, intricate paper sculptures and fantastic carved timber stalls.

 However the MUST-SEE artwork that draws the crowds from near and far, is the Baptistery.
-Marc Chagall decorated the baptistery with a mosaic portraying the biblical scene of baby Moses being saved from the River Nile.
+Marc Chagall decorated the baptistery with a beautiful mosaic portraying the biblical scene of baby Moses being saved from the River Nile.

 From Monday to Sunday: from 9am to 6pm